lijianweicode/lijianweicode.github.io/index.md

 ## Jianwei Li

-His scientific activity concerns research topics in the field of soil ecology as well as biogeochemistry cycle, especially in the field of soil microbiology.
-My academic journey has been driven by a profound passion for environmental science and ecology.
-I completed my undergraduate studies in Environmental Science, followed by my decision to pursue a Master's degree in Ecology.
-Subsequently, I embarked on a continuous academic journey, seamlessly transitioning into a Ph.D. program, all within the realm of environmental ecology.
-Throughout my doctoral studies, I have remained dedicated to exploring the intricate relationship between **soil organic matter** and **soil microbial communities**.
-Here is [[my CV](https://lijianweicode.github.io/file/CV_Jianwei Li.pdf)].
+I am a researcher with a background in environmental science and ecology.
+I hold a Master's degree in Ecology and currently pursue a Ph.D. in the same field.
+My research primarily focuses on soil ecology and the biogeochemical cycles, with a specific emphasis on soil microbiology.
+My academic journey has been driven by a genuine passion for understanding and preserving our environment.
+Through my work, I aim to contribute to a better understanding of the complex relationships within ecosystems, particularly the role of soil microbes in maintaining environmental health.
+Here is [[my CV](https://lijianweicode.github.io/file/CV_Jianwei.pdf)].

 <br>